opentensor/bittensor-subnet-template/contrib/DEVELOPMENT_WORKFLOW.md

 This involves releasing stable code and generating a new version for bittensor.

-1. Switch branch to master: `git checkout master`
+1. Switch branch to main: `git checkout main`
-2. Merge release branch into master: `git merge --no-ff release/3.4.0/optional-descriptive-message`
+2. Merge release branch into main: `git merge --no-ff release/3.4.0/optional-descriptive-message`
 3. Tag changeset: `git tag -a v3.4.0 -m "Releasing v3.4.0: some comment about it"`
-4. Push changes to master: `git push origin master`
+4. Push changes to main: `git push origin main`
 5. Push tags to origin: `git push origin --tags`

 To keep the changes made in the __release__ branch, we need to merge those back into `staging`: